vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 ## Environment Directive

-For **Exercise 1.4** we are going to update our pipeline to demonstrate how to use the `environment` directive to set and use environment variables.
+For this exercise we are going to update our pipeline to demonstrate how to use the `environment` directive to set and use environment variables.
 We will also see how this directive supports a special helper method `credentials()` that allows access to pre-defined Jenkins Credentials based on their id.

 ### Simple Environment Variables